OpenVidu/openvidu.io-docs/docs/components/openvidu-custom-participants-panel.md

 <a href="#" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-The openvidu-custom-participants-panel tutorial is created for showing we can replace the default **participants panel** and injecting our own with the aim of adapting the app to our needs.
+The openvidu-custom-participants-panel tutorial shows how to replace the default **participants panel**, injecting our own with the aim of adapting the app to our needs.

-This customization can be possible because of the the [**ParticipantsPanelDirective**](api/openvidu-angular/directives/ParticipantsPanelDirective.html) which provides us a simple way to customizing the [**ParticipantsPanelComponent**](/api/openvidu-angular/components/ParticipantsPanelComponent.html).
+This customization is possible thanks to the [**ParticipantsPanelDirective**](reference-docs/openvidu-angular/directives/ParticipantsPanelDirective.html), which provides us a simple way to customizing the [**ParticipantsPanelComponent**](/reference-docs/openvidu-angular/components/ParticipantsPanelComponent.html).

 <p align="center">
   <img class="img-responsive" style="max-width: 80%" src="img/components/participants-panel.png">